 Traditional Chinese Medicine (TCM)

-How can Traditional Chinese Medicine nourish your soul?
+How can TCM nourish your soul?

 Traditional Chinese Medicine, often abbreviated TCM, is a complex and holistic system which addresses your overall health and wellbeing, rather than focusing on individual ailments as isolated incidents.
 TCM places as much emphasis on the prevention of illnesses as on their treatment.

 Traditional Chinese Medicine evolved thousands of years ago, with the earliest comprehensive manual on the subject being Huang Di Nei Jing (often translated as The Yellow Emperor’s Classic of Medicine).
 In Australia, it is regulated by the Australian Health Practitioner Regulation Agency (AHPRA).

 There are two foundational concepts which are central to understanding Chinese medicine.
 The first is the idea of qi, a vital energy that is believed to flow through the body along invisible pathways called meridians.
 The second is the importance of equilibrium or harmony, represented by yin and yang (the opposing elemental forces symbolising feminine and masculine energy, or light and dark).

 Each of the practices associated with Traditional Chinese Medicine plays a part in restoring the body’s inner balance and promoting a natural flow of qi.
 Through nutritional advice and herbal remedies, therapeutic techniques including acupuncture and massage, and activities which incorporate gentle exercise, such as tai chi, practitioners aim to correct qi imbalances and disruptions which are believed to cause ill health.

 Popular treatments associated with TCM

 Acupressure is a needle-free method of using fingertip pressure to stimulate key acupuncture points along the body’s meridians.